Fast travel to section

 America:

-During my time abroad, there were several scary moments, such as an earthquake, a rocket attack in Iraqi Kurdistan, and a wild dog attack… yikes.
-But I’ve learned from those moments and I think sharing these experiences helps other travelers prepare better for the unexpected challenges of international living.
+During my time abroad, there were several scary moments, such as an earthquake, a rocket strike in Iraqi Kurdistan, and a wild dog chased us… yikes!
+But I’ve learned from those moments, and I think sharing these experiences helps other travelers prepare better for the unexpected challenges of international living.

 Other Travel Challenges I’ve Overcome